 - Portfolio Concentration Analysis: Percent typically stratifies the underlying collateral into various categories by outstanding balance to observe how the pool changes over time.
 Collateral pools can be stratified by various categories depending on the data provided, such as state, industry, credit scores, time in business, loan-to-value ratio, receivable seller, and modality.

 - Other Credit Features: This section displays the outstanding cash reserve account balance, if any, which is a form of credit enhancement for certain Percent notes.
 In addition to providing notes with credit protection against losses in the underlying participation portfolio, the reserve account balance provides liquidity that can be used to meet note interest and principal payments if proceeds from the underlying assets are not enough to cover the required note payments.
 Furthermore, the Payment-In-Kind (PIKable) nature of a corresponding program’s note is shown under this section.
 PIKable interest, where applicable, is a payment structure where unpaid interest is permitted to accrue without having any negative implications, such as early amortization or event of default, for the note.
-PIKable notes help originators manage uncertainty in the cash inflows’ timing by extending the payment due dates of the required note interest payments to a later date.
+PIKable notes help borrowers manage uncertainty in the cash inflows’ timing by extending the payment due dates of the required note interest payments to a later date.
 When PIKable interest applies to a transaction, typically a predetermined maximum number of months are allowed for the interest to PIK.

 Percent also monitors the credit performance in some transactions on the platform with a tool referred to as the Asset Test Ratio.
 The Asset Test Ratio is a measurement of overcollateralization that tracks the amount of cash and receivables available to pay off a note’s principal and interest balances.
 The calculated overcollateralization (or OC) amount is confined within a minimum OC and excess OC level.
 When the OC amount is below the minimum OC level, cash flow from the collateral cannot be reinvested into new collateral.
-When the OC amount is above the excess OC level, excess cash flow can be leaked to the originator as long as the OC level remains at or above the excess OC level after the cash leak.
+When the OC amount is above the excess OC level, excess cash flow can be leaked to the borrower as long as the OC level remains at or above the excess OC level after the cash leak.

 The Asset Test Ratio section in surveillance reports also includes the inputs and ratio formula, which allows investors to quickly identify major driving factors of the asset test ratio performance.
 For instance, by monitoring the movement in the formula components such as the Participated Eligible Collateral Balance and the Delinquency Haircut Amount, investors can detect which element of the asset ratio test formula has led to the improvement/deterioration in the test performance.